l0gicpath/know_more/README.md

 **Important** `config/translation_services.yml` is expected to be there, otherwise the application will not boot.

+#### Google Integration

+Google cloud translation API client is a bit special.
+It requires an environment variable to be set pointing at a creds json file, which a sample of it lives in [config/google-auth.json.example](config/google-auth.json.example).
+This **must be replaced** with one downloaded from
+Google developers console.

+The environment variable part is already handled by the implementation, so all you need is to point at the right file.

 ## Features

 - Users can list Articles, credit, edit and update them as well as delete them